dflay/NMR-DAQ/README.md

    write the data to file, as the next pulse will overwrite the ADC buffer.
 In multi-event mode, multiple pulses may be stored in the ADC memory; here, the data will be written to file at the end of the run.
-To set the ADC to single-event mode, set the variable "multi_event_state" to 0.
+To set the ADC to single-event mode, set the variable multi_event_state to 0.
 For multi-event mode, set it to 1.

    For the SIS3316 ADC, one has to specify the channel being utilized.
-Set the "channel_number" field to a value (1--16) as necessary.
+Set the channel_number field to a value (1--16) as necessary.

    The fields that are not needed by a specific ADC are ignored, so the input for such fields may be arbitary and will not affect the functionality of the hardware.
-   For instance, the value of "multi_event_state" is not utilized by the SIS3316 ADC.
+   For instance, the value of multi_event_state is not utilized by the SIS3316 ADC.
-   Additionally, the field "channel_number" is not currently used by the SIS3302 ADC.
+   Additionally, the field channel_number is not currently used by the SIS3302 ADC.
    Despite this, one should take care to use some value for all input fields.

-   See the file "./input/struck_adc.dat" for example input.
+   See the file ./input/struck_adc.dat for example input.

-   > Debug Mode, Test Mode and Verbosity  ("utilities.dat")
+### Debug Mode, Test Mode and Verbosity  (utilities.dat)

-   A "debug" mode has been built into the program to assist in debugging the software if any bugs are discovered.
-In debug mode, the program will run as it was usual, but now will print out more detail concerning what it is doing, including the process of initializing and programming the FPGA and ADC, etc.  The input file "./input/utilities.dat" contains information used to run the program in debug mode.
+   A debug mode has been built into the program to assist in debugging the software if any bugs are discovered.
+In debug mode, the program will run as it was usual, but now will print out more detail concerning what it is doing, including the process of initializing and programming the FPGA and ADC, etc.  The input file ./input/utilities.dat contains information used to run the program in debug mode.
 Its format is as follows:

    # <ID>  <value>